While the Atlantic has raged with storminess, the Pacific has been strangely quiet

 Why has Pacific activity been so depressed?

-The laggard, albeit welcome respite from storminess in the Pacific is antithetic to the Atlantic’s bustling activity, yet the two are related.
-As a general rule of thumb, when one ocean basin booms, the other remains comparatively quiet.
+The laggard, albeit welcome, respite from storminess in the Pacific is antithetic to the Atlantic’s bustling activity, yet the two are related.
+As a general rule of thumb, when one ocean basin booms, the other remains quiet.

-Part of the reason behind that is due to a developing La Niña pattern.
+Part of the reason behind that is a developing La Niña pattern.
 The first sign of a brewing La Niña is the cooling of waters in the eastern tropical Pacific.
 That sends processes in motion that can impede Pacific hurricane activity while enhancing it over the Atlantic.

 Among those mechanisms is the Walker Circulation.
 In essence a large overturning circulation that exists in the tropics, it is composed of rising air on one side, and increased sinking, or subsidence, on the other.

-During La Niña patterns, warmer waters over the Atlantic favors the Walker Circulation’s broad rising motion.
-That’s helped exacerbate the hurricane season, while cooler waters on the Pacific side has been a little less supportive to spurring strong storms.
+During La Niña patterns, warmer waters over the Atlantic favor the Walker Circulation’s broad rising motion.
+That’s helped exacerbate the hurricane season, while cooler waters on the Pacific side have been less supportive to spurring strong storms.

 There is also an increase in wind shear during La Niñas, or a change of wind speed and/or direction with height, over the alley of the central and eastern Pacific where hurricanes are most common.
 That disruptive wind shear has a tendency to play a game of atmospheric tug of war with systems as they try to get organized and more often than not tears them apart before they even have a chance to develop.
 That also cuts back on the Pacific’s hurricane statistics.